A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Discussion

 In our modelling, we neglect the influence of a SMBH which mass can be degenerated with the BCG stellar mass.
 Hence, to assess the reliability of $\Upsilon^{\rm BCG}_{\rm *, lt}$ estimates to that bias, we add a point mass profile with a fixed position at the BCG centre in the lensing mass model.
 We modify our stellar kinematic model by adding a SMBH with its mass contained in the point mass profile of the lensing model.
 We apply these modelling changes to each ``BCG - ML 2'' model and reproduce the whole optimisation procedure presented in Sect.~\ref{sect:model_opti}.

 We apply this procedure for two SMBH priors, one assuming the mass from the $M_\bullet-\sigma_e$ relation compiled in \citet{vandenBosch2016} and another wider prior to test the deviation from this relation.
 Using the relation of \citet{vandenBosch2016}, we obtain $M_\bullet=3.66^{+0.62}_{-0.53}\times10^{9}\,M_\odot$ using the uncertainties from their relation fit and our best-fitting velocity dispersion in the first bin (i.e. $\sigma_{BCG}=341$~${\rm km/s}$).
 The associated prior is a Gaussian distribution with the $M_\bullet$ median as the mean and half of the distance between the two quantiles as a standard deviation.
-For the wider prior, we intentionally use a particularly wide log uniform prior from $10^{7}$ to $10^{11}\,M_\odot$.
+For the prior over the wider range, we use a particularly wide log-uniform prior from $10^{7}$ to $10^{11}\,M_\odot$.